andrewjong/AI-Opportunities-in-Academia/README.md

 Some of these programs are not explicitly centered on AI/ML/DL, but still offer the perfect opportunity to study AI.
 For example---Stanford's CSLI institute brings together language, psychology, and philosophy---but its members regularly publish in top NLP conferences such as EMNLP, ACL, etc.

+Tip to find more: Google something along the lines of "REU research experience for undergraduates artificial intelligence"

+## Contributing
+Contributions are welcome!
+Please open a pull request with the information formatted similarly to below.

 ## Academic Internships

 ### Universities